Dashboard & Settings

 - Chamber Heater — On/off toggle for the built-in chamber heater.

-- Chamber Cooler — On/off toggle for the built-in chamber cooler (Peltier or fan).
+- Chamber Cooler — On/off toggle for the built-in chamber cooler.

 - Humidifier — On/off toggle for the humidifier.